 Testing out your hard work

-Once you are confident that you can hold a kegel squeeze comfortably for 30 seconds, feel free to have a crack at trying to hold back ejaculation during masturbation.
+Once you’re confident that you can hold a kegel squeeze comfortably for 30 seconds, it’s time to see if you can hold back ejaculation during masturbation.

 You need to have a good understanding of where your point of no return is to be successful.
 If you do it too early or too late then it won’t work.
 This can take some practice!

-Stop what you are doing and do a kegel squeeze until the urge passes.
-Getting the timing right is half of the battle.
-No matter how well trained your PC muscles are, if you time it wrong, it won’t work.
+As you reach that point, stop what you’re doing and do a kegel squeeze until your arousal level drops down.
+Getting the timing right is half of the battle; no matter how well trained your muscles are, if you time it wrong, it won’t work.

-And then of course if you have a partner, you can try it with her/him.
+And then of course if you have a partner, you can try it with them.
 It may help to ask them to work with you to start with.
-If you’ve done the start-stop method together already, then this is just another tool to add to that.
-If you haven’t, then I recommend you start now…
+If you’ve done the start and stop method together already, then this is just another tool to add to that.
+If you haven’t, I recommend starting now.